alievk/avatarify-python/README.md

 9. Run OBS Studio.
 10. In the Sources section, press on Add button ("+" sign), select Windows Capture and press OK.
 In the appeared window, choose "[python.exe]: avatarify" in Window drop-down menu and press OK.
 Then select Edit -> Transform -> Fit to screen.
 11. In OBS Studio, go to Tools -> VirtualCam.
 Check AutoStart, set Buffered Frames to 0 and press Start.
-12. Now `OSB-Camera` camera should be available in Zoom (or other videoconferencing software).
+12. Now `OBS-Camera` camera should be available in Zoom (or other videoconferencing software).

 The steps 10-11 are required only once during setup.